 Historic Jamestown has a lot of "firsts" to its credit.
-It's the first town you come to when you drive into Tuolumne County on Highway 108.
+It's the first town you come to when you drive into Tuolumne County on Highways 108 and 49.
 It was also where gold was first discovered in Tuolumne County.

 There is something magical about the allure of an old-fashioned steam locomotive.
 Who hasn't wanted to pull the chain to hear that iconic whistle echo through time?
-Railtown 1897 State Historic Park is a trip through history featuring "Movie Star locomotive" Sierra #3.
+Railtown 1897 State Historic Park is a trip through history featuring "movie star locomotive" Sierra No. 3®.
 The iconic engine has at least 80 movie and television credits from 1919 all the way to the mid 1990's.
-Perhaps the most famous appearance was as he ill-fated train used by Doc Brown and Marty McFly in Back to the Future III.
+Perhaps the most famous appearance was as he ill-fated train used by Doc Brown and Marty McFly in "Back to the Future III."

 The Red Hills are a bit of a standout in the area, as the geology is different resulting in a diverse array of plant life growing in the rare type of soil found here.
-In addition to the abundant plant life, the area is home to all sorts of animals like deer, fox, bobcats and nearly 90 different bird species.
+In addition to the abundant plant life, the area is home to all sorts of animals like deer, fox, bobcats, and nearly 90 different bird species.
 Bald eagles call the reserve home during the winter months as well.

-The Table Mountain Trail is another hike where you can trek trails bordered by lupine, poppies and other wildflowers during the spring.
+The Table Mountain Trail is another hike where you can trek trails bordered by lupine, poppies, and other wildflowers during the spring.
 In addition to the flowers, the top of Table Mountain provides stunning, panoramic views of New Melones Reservoir in one direction and Jamestown in the other.
 Bring a camera, and be sure to keep an eye on weather conditions before you go.
 The top of the mountain has little shade, so it's important to properly prepare.